 Internships and Applied Learning are central to all the programs in the Department of Public Health and Human Performance.

-Exercise Science Majors are required to complete a 3-credit internship in the field, and Community Health Majors complete a 12-credit capstone internship at the end of their undergraduate career.
+Exercise Science Majors are required to complete a 3-credit internship in the field, and Public Health Majors complete a 12-credit capstone internship at the end of their undergraduate career.

 - Cornell Cooperative Extension of St. Lawrence County, as well as counties across NYS